-- Uses WorkFirst Talking Points to make sure the person gets a good understanding of the employment pathway, their responsibility to take advantage of what the program offers, how work pays and that they risk losing their cash grant if they decide to not participate.
+- Uses the orientation PowerPoint and WorkFirst Talking Points to make sure the person gets a good understanding of the employment pathway, their responsibility to take advantage of what the program offers, how work pays and that they risk losing their cash grant if they decide to not participate.

 Related WorkFirst Handbook Sections

 Please note that WorkFirst Opportunities brochure [DSHS 22-1125] replaces all the other required list of publications that were required for WorkFirst parents.
 The only exception to this rule is the Open the Door brochure [22-265], which will continue to be a required WorkFirst publication.